bayertom/IHFL/readme.md

 ![Various values of mju](./data/progress.jpg)

+***Example:***
-Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
-The point cloud is partitioned into subsets with the maximum size of 100 000 points.
+*Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
+The point cloud is partitioned into subsets with the maximum size of 100 000 points*

 	ihfl "test.txt" +norm=dfp +fc=0.02 +lambda=0.5 +ns=100000